Last updated on December 22nd, 2021

 Match Items With Books

-Make your books come alive by keeping objects near them that describe some aspect from the book.
-Keeping your beloved souvenirs with travel books or a figurine of a fairy near a book on fairy tales!
+Make your books come alive by keeping objects near them that describe some aspect of the book.
+Keep your beloved souvenirs with travel books or a figurine of a fairy near a book on fairy tales!

 You can bring a library-like order to all your books by classifying your books by category and lining them up vertically and creating a tag for each genre and sticking it over the front edge of the shelf.